Frequently Asked Questions About Performance Evaluations

 - Growth: To be intentional and clear about supporting and empowering your team to grow through feedback, reflection, and direct communication.

-- Fairness: To minimize bias and increase two-way accountability between managers and staff.
+- Equity: To minimize bias and increase two-way accountability between managers and staff.

 - Transparency: To provide clarity for staff on their opportunities for advancement within the organization (and the requisite development needs).